 The LBGT community continues to grow and evolve to include a wide array of identities and intersectional social justice issues.
 The WMU LBGT Advocate Program allows students, faculty, and staff to learn and discuss specific LBGT intersectional identities, subjects, and concerns.

-Advocate workshops are one hour in length and will meet the following learning outcomes:
+Advocate workshops will meet the following learning outcomes:

 - Participants will be able to discuss addressing specific LBGT intersectional identities.